Reduced fare program: Students

 Many students in urban areas also depend on public transportation to get to and from school.
 The American Public Transportation Association found that trips to school, including elementary, secondary and higher education, account for over 10% of all trips, the second largest source after trips to work which account for 59% of trips.
 A joint report by Harvard University's Civil Rights Project and the Center for Community Change found evidence that lack of access to transportation may mean having to miss school.
 For example, high school students in Oakland and El Cerrito, California, testified that they needed free transit passes because their families sometimes had to choose between food and transit fare.
-Most major transit systems in the United States offer discounted fares and passes to elementary and secondary students like the WMATA, CTA, LA Metro, New York MTA, and the Massachusetts MBTA.
+Most major transit systems in the United States offer discounted fares and passes to elementary and secondary students like Washington Metro, the CTA, LA Metro, New York MTA, and the Massachusetts MBTA.
 Some restrict travel to certain hours on school days, while others do not.
 A few also offer discounted fares to college and graduate students, e.g., the LA Metro.
 Some universities have implemented U-Pass programs that provide students unlimited access to local transit.